ElementsProject/lightning/doc/INSTALL.md

 Make a standalone toolchain as per https://developer.android.com/ndk/guides/standalone_toolchain.html.
-For c-lightning you must target an API level of 24 or higher.
+For Core Lightning you must target an API level of 24 or higher.

 Depending on your toolchain location and target arch, source env variables such as: